 - Documentation is spotty.
 Resources are spotty.
 Community knowledge is spotty.
 Support is spotty.
 VM-based VDI will challenge you.

 This isn’t a guide, unfortunately.
 This is the take-away for this bullet point.
-You have to decide between these two.
+You have to decide between these two for on-premises installations.
 They could be forced to work together, but they have very different personalities and I would not recommend allowing them to become cozy.
 The decision is best made in the light of your organization’s needs and capabilities.
-Don’t forget that abandoning VDI and continuing with the traditional physical desktop model is always an option.
+Don’t forget that abandoning Hyper-V VDI and continuing with the traditional physical desktop model is always an option.
 The new Cloud PC / AVD options from Microsoft also provides a compelling option for organizations looking to do away with the traditional on-premises VDI implementation and move their VDI solution to the cloud.

 6.You Can’t Do VDI Partway